PaulGuo5/React-demo/README.md

 ### ← 5.
 What kind of application did you make?

 I make an application of a simple message box.
-Firstly, I use the [React demo](https://glitch.com/~create-react-app-sample) to
+Firstly, I use the [React demo](https://glitch.com/~create-react-app-sample) to build the React configuration.
+And learn how to configure React environment.
+In general,